 The Tor network helps anonymize your internet activity by bouncing the data you send and receive through a distributed anonymous network of routers to foil a common online surveillance technique called traffic analysis, which can reveal the sites you visit or who you're communicating with.

-Tor Browser has officially launched on Android, replacing the previous OrBot + OrFox combination recommended for browsing Tor on Android.
+On the desktop, you can grab a version of Tor Browser for Windows, macOS or Linux.
+There's also a version of Tor Browser for Android, which replaces the previous OrBot + OrFox combination recommended for browsing Tor on Android.

 iOS users aren’t left out when it comes to browsing the Tor anonymizer network, with the Onion Browser among the more popular options on Apple’s mobile OS.